actuallyykatie/ba/exam_work/business_analytics_final.md

 ##   yes 0.9147056 0.08529437
 ```

+***

+Now a bit more concrete cases with several parameters.
 Starting point for this model is also 0.12.

-***

 **First situation:** a client aged 18-25, high balance.
-The probability is 25%, not bad.
+The probability of subscription is 25%, not bad.

 ```
 ## [1] 0.2535211
 ```

-**Previous outcome** is success?
-Then the probability is 0.5.
+**Previous outcome** is also success?
+Then the probability increases to 0.5.

 ```
 ## [1] 0.8